Enforcement powers for irresponsible dog owners

 What does the PSPO mean for dog owners?

-On 1 June 2017, it became an offence in County Durham if you:
+It is an offence in County Durham if you:

 - allow a dog to foul without picking it up (already an offence and continues under the PSPO)